Law Enforcement Team

 LET officers cannot detain offenders but work closely with our CCTV unit to monitor incidents and alert blue light services if they witness any criminal or anti-social activity.

-Once an offence is witnessed, LET officers can compile evidence, including on their body cameras and share information with the local police team to take further action.
+Once an offence is witnessed, LET officers can compile evidence on their body cameras and share information with the local police team to take further action.

 The LET and the Metropolitan Police